Lebor Gabála Érenn: Cessair

 According to the Lebor Gabála, the first people to arrive in Ireland are led by Cessair, daughter of Bith, son of Noah.
 They are told to go to the western edge of the world to escape the oncoming Flood.
 They set out in three ships, but two are lost at sea.
 They land in Ireland, at Dún na mBárc on Bantry Bay, forty days before the Flood.
 The only survivors are Cessair, forty-nine other women, and three men: Fintan mac Bóchra, Bith and Ladra.
 The women are split evenly among the men.
 Each also takes one as his wife: Fintán takes Cessair, Bith takes Barrfhind and Ladra takes Alba.
 However, Bith and Ladra soon die and Ladra is the first man buried in Ireland.
 When the Flood comes, Fintán is the only one to survive.
 He becomes a salmon and later an eagle and a hawk, living for 5,500 years after the Flood, whence he becomes a man again and recounts Ireland's history.

 In an earlier version of the tale, the first woman in Ireland is Banba.
 Banba, Fódla and Ériu were a trio of land goddesses and their husbands were Mac Cuill (son of hazel), Mac Cecht (son of the plough) and Mac Gréine (son of the Sun).
 It is likely that Cessair, the three men and their three wives are a Christianised replacement for them.
-Fintán/Mac Cuill may also be linked to the Salmon of Knowledge, which gains all the world's knowledge after eating nine hazelnuts that fall into a well.
+Fintán/Mac Cuill may also be linked to the Salmon of Knowledge, which gains all the world's knowledge after eating nine hazelnuts that fell into a well.
 The women who accompany Cessair appear by their names to represent the world's ancestral mothers; they included Alba (ancestor of the Britons), Espa (Spanish), German (Germans), Gothiam (Goths), Traige (Thracians), and so forth.
 Thus "their arrival can be read as creating a microcosm of the whole world's population in Ireland".
 Several other companions echo the names of ancient Irish goddesses.